In this section

 Please see the versus arthritis website using the links below which answers many questions you may have regarding your medication and the coronavirus vaccine.

-Am I eligible for a 3rd primary coronavirus vaccine?
+Am I eligible for a 3rd primary or booster (4th) coronavirus vaccine?

 In September 2021 the government vaccination committee advised those who are immunosuppressed would be eligible for a third primary vaccine.
 The majority of eligible patients will have received a letter via the hospital or GP.